-- In groups, students create pictures representing the five stages of group development. - Encourage them to be creative they don't need to make them pictures of people doing things they can be abstract. - They display them in mixed order. - In turns, groups present their pictures one by one to the class. - The class identifies which stage each picture represents.
+- In groups, students create pictures representing the five stages of group development. - Encourage them to be creative they don't need to make them pictures of people doing things - they can be abstract. - They display them in mixed order. - In turns, groups present their pictures one by one to the class. - The class identifies which stage each picture represents.

-Purpose: Students analyse the dynamics of

 a familiar group.

-Practicalities: Students work in groups then
+Practicalities: Students work in groups then as a class; Online students need

+5 1

-as a class; Online students need breakout rooms and a collaborative
+breakout rooms and a collaborative

+document.

+Preparation: Write the instructions on the board

+or show Slide 9.2 D .